A Lady of Chance: Plot

 Dolly "Angel Face" Morgan is an attractive parolee out to fleece any wealthy man who takes an interest in her.
 She is recognized by two fellow con artists, Gwen and Brad.
 Since they know she has not reported to her parole board, she reluctantly helps them set up a wealthy, married man; when her outraged "husband" breaks in and finds them in a compromising situation, the victim is glad to pay $10,000 to avoid any publicity.
 Later, however, the patsy realizes he has been taken and goes to the police.
 Brad has Gwen hide the money, and tells Dolly that their victim stopped payment on his check.
-Dolly steals the money and makes a quick getaway.
+Dolly is not fooled, however; she steals the money and makes a quick getaway.

 Soon after, Dolly meets a young man named Steve Crandall in Atlantic City for a 1928 cement convention.
 Believing that he is a wealthy plantation owner, she flirts with him.
 When he proposes they get married that very night, Dolly is shocked, but accepts.
 She is packing to leave with Steve when Brad shows up, demanding his share of the $10,000.
 Once again, Dolly uses her wits to escape.

 Dolly and Steve take the train south to his home town of Winthrop, Alabama.
 There Dolly is rudely surprised to discover that Steve is far from rich, nor does he own a plantation (though he lives next door to one).
 He is certain his invention, Enduro cement, will make his fortune, but his new wife is not so sure.
 Dolly has grown fond of Steve, but cannot hide her disappointment from him.
 That evening, she has him take her to a train for New York.
 The next morning, however, Steve returns to his room to find Dolly curled up in a chair.
 She is in love with him and has decided to reform, though she keeps her past a secret.